 Rue toured the country extensively for the last four years playing bars and coffee shops in thirty-seven states.
 He’s built a loyal fan base one show at a time and amassed an impressive catalogue of music.
 He has released two records, four EPs, and six music videos, five of which he directed and edited.
 The video for his song "Heaven" was one of the first shot using a drone and won Best Music Video at the Sene Film Fest.
 His song, "Speak My Mind" was chosen as part of the political project, "1,000 Days, 1,000 Songs."

-- Video for “Heaven” win Best Music Video at the Sene Film Fest
+Video for “Heaven” won Best Music Video at the Sene Film Fest

-- NYC shows at venues including Rockwood Music Hall, Mercury Lounge, Knitting Factory, Berlin, The Living Room, & Pete's Candy Store
+NYC shows at venues including Berlin, The Bowery Electric, Rockwood Music Hall, Mercury Lounge, Knitting Factory, The Living Room, & Pete's Candy Store

 Appearances at SXSW and Folk Alliance International